bitrise-io/devcenter/_articles/en/tutorials/docker/use-your-own-docker-image.md

 ### Using docker-compose

-The previous example could be even shorter using [docker-compose](https://docs.docker.com/compose/).
+Using the [docker-compose](https://docs.docker.com/compose/ "https://docs.docker.com/compose/") command, running a Docker image from your own Docker file is even simpler.
+With Compose, you can configure your application’s services and then you can start all services with a single command.

-For example, if you have a `docker-compose.yml` like this in your repository root (where the `Dockerfile` is):
+For example, set up a `docker-compose.yml` like this in your repository root (where the Dockerfile is):

     version: '2'
     services:
       sample-app:
         build: .

-you can replace the

-    docker build -t bitrise-minimal-sample .
+Now you can run your services with a single docker-compose call in your **Script** Step:

+    - script@1.1.3:
-    docker run --rm bitrise-minimal-sample
+        title: docker run

-lines with a single `docker-compose` call:
+        inputs:
+        - content: |-
+            #!/bin/bash
+            # fail if any commands fails
+            set -e
+            # debug log
+            set -x
             docker-compose run --rm sample-app

-Docker compose will build and run the image automatically, you don’t have to specify a `-t` tag since the `services` name will be used by `docker-compose` to tag the image automatically.
+Docker compose will build and run the image automatically.
+You don’t have to specify a `-t` tag since the `services` name will be used by `docker-compose` to tag the image automatically.

 ### Using a custom Docker image from Docker Hub